 As a new asset class, investors should be thrilled that they can leave their digital assets in their SDIRA for longer without being required to take distributions.
 Doing so gives retirees more time for earnings growth on their digital asset holdings.

-A catch-up contribution allows people aged 50 or older to increase their contribution to retirement savings more than the standard allowable limit.
+Catch-up contributions allows people aged 50 or older to increase their contribution to retirement savings above the standard allowable limit.
 This was first enacted in 2001 as part of the Economic Growth and Tax Relief Reconciliation Act and helps older workers save more for their impending retirement years.

 Current Regulation: